Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Newton Flow Induced by Distance Measure

 Please note that we desist from explicitly inverting the Hessian to convert the \gls{ODE} into an explicit one, as numerical inversion has a high computational complexity and undesirable numerical properties.
-We rather solve for $\dot{\etavec}(\gamma)$ in \Eq{Eq_ImplicitODE} and exploit the symmetry of the Hessian.
+We rather solve for $\dot{\etavec}(\gamma)$ in the linear system \Eq{Eq_ImplicitODE} while exploiting the properties of the Hessian.

-We call this a Hessian flow for the parameter vector $\etavec(\gamma)$, in analogy to a gradient flow.
+We call this a Newton flow for the parameter vector $\etavec(\gamma)$ as a continuous version of Newton's method, in analogy to a gradient flow being a continuous version of a gradient-descent method.